Support Agent: Case Study

 Not all memory is equal.
 Mixing raw logs with curated facts in a single file is a common mistake.
 It bloats context, buries what matters, and makes everything slower.

-The support layer maintains three distinct tiers: scratch paper for the day, curated long-term memory for what persists, and a live status snapshot for operational state.
-Each is sized and scoped appropriately.
-Each is read only when needed.
+The support layer maintains three distinct tiers: daily logs for raw chronology, a curated index that routes to topic memory files, and a live status snapshot for operational state.
+Each tier is scoped for a specific retrieval job and loaded only when needed.

 When context resets, which it always does, the agent recovers in seconds by reading the right tier.
 It does not re-discover.
 It resumes.